I had a strange encounter the first time I went to Pátzcuaro.

 Speaking of food, after our flights, my friend Angela, who loved the experience too, took me to a Mexican restaurant I’d never been to, where the beans were ambrosia.
 I’ve been back there since and they’re definitely good, but not like that magical dinner after a free-fly in the sky.

 Though it should be said that I am afraid of heights in certain ways.
-My chiropractor, for example, has some virtual reality equipment that’s intensely realistic.
+My chiropractor, for example, has virtual reality equipment that’s intensely realistic.
 There’s one beautiful under-the-sea program, and another grim futuristic city program.
 In that one, you’re on top of a building on a black, high-tech, dystopian space station.
-The building is probably 50% taller than the Empire State Building.
-Since it’s VR, you can theoretically step your foot out, but the experience is so real that my brain was convinced I would slip and plummet to my death.
+The building is taller than the Empire State Building.
+Since it’s VR, you can theoretically step your foot out, but it feels so real that when I tried it, my brain was convinced that I would plummet to my death.
 I couldn’t bring myself to stretch a toe out a millimeter.
 I think it had partly to do with being vertical, and significantly to do with an aversion to the antiutopia.

-I meant to go hang gliding again this past summer, but I spent all the warm days working a million hours, and then in September I went to Greece, and it was halfway through October by the time I set off to get back in the air.
+I meant to go hang gliding again this past summer, but I spent the warm days working, and then in September I went to Greece, and it was halfway through October by the time I set off to get back in the air.

 One of the things I love about going to Wisconsin Hang Gliding is the drive.
 You could definitely say I like locomotion.
 I live to travel ground that I don’t cover every day, and it intrigues me to see fresh landscapes.
 On the two far-apart occasions I’ve made the drive, every bend in the road felt new to me, curving with rolling hills, scattered with farms, wetted with marshland.